Lyrebird Claims It Can Recreate Anyone's Voice Based On Just a 1 Minute Sample

 Someone uses a reconstruction of someone else's popular, but now dead voice, as a marketing ploy -- much like Natalie Cole hijacked her father's song -- are we going to have lawsuits over unauthorized sound-a-likes now?

 I also imagine the music industry would go crazy over it as well.
-First with their Auto-Tune shenanigans I'm now waiting for the inevitable "Auto-Sing" -- "w
+First with their Auto-Tune shenanigans I'm now waiting for the inevitable "Auto-Sing" -- "we can recreate the voice of any dead singer!"

 Um... needs work.
 A lot of work (Score:2)